SekharSunkara6/Sign-Up---Login-In/README.md

 ## Installation
 To get started with the BreatheEsg Assignment:

-1.Clone this repository: git clone https://github.com/SekharSunkara6/Sign-Up_Login-In.git
+1. Clone this repository: git clone https://github.com/SekharSunkara6/Sign-Up_Login-In.git
-2.Navigate to the project directory: cd Sign-Up_Login-In 3.Install dependencies:
+2. Navigate to the project directory: cd Sign-Up_Login-In
+3. Install dependencies:
-npm install
+    - npm install
-4.Run the application:
+4. Run the application:
-npm start
+    - npm start

 ## Available Scripts

 In the project directory, you can run: